 There are three steps in gaining a Postal Service job: applying, the exam and the interview.
 Within this section we will go over all three steps in the Postal Service hiring process.
 Completing the application step can be confusing, so be sure to follow the application steps outlined later in this section.
 The next step will be the exam.
 AFTER you apply for a job opening, you will be notified, usually by email, of the exam details for the job opening you applied for.
 There are different exams for different positions, so you will have to pay close attention to the actual exam that applies to the job opening you applied for.
 The purpose of this Guide and the "Postal Service Practice Tests" is to give you an advantage over those individuals that did not prepare for the Postal Service exam process.
 Many individuals do NOT take advantage of any type of exam preparation assistance, such as this Guide and the "Postal Service Practice Tests" that we have provided you and they subsequently may perform poorly on the various exams.
 (Remember, the "Postal Service Practice Tests" were available for download separately when you downloaded this Guide.
-If you did not download the "Postal Service Practice Tests" when you downloaded this Guide, you can simply refer back to the email we sent you to access the download link, so you can get the "Postal Service Practice Tests").
+If you did not download the "Postal Service Practice Tests" when you to access the download link, so you can get the "Postal Service Practice Tests").
 The final step in the Postal Service employment process is the interview.
 Later in this section, we will give you tips on how to best perform during the interview step of the employment process.